robertobatts/aws-certification-notes/notes/23-networking-and-vpc.md

 #### Site-to-Site Connections
 - **Customer Gateway Device (on-premises)**
 	- Use public internet-routable IP address for your Customer Gateway device
-	- If it's behind a NAT device that's enabled for NAT traversal (NAT-T), use the public IP addresso f the NAT device
+	- If it's behind a NAT device that's enabled for NAT traversal (NAT-T), use the public IP addresso o f the NAT device
 - **Important step**: enable **Route Propagation** for the Virtual Private Gateway  in the route table that is associated with your subnets
 - If you need to ping your EC2 instances from on-premises, mae sure you add the ICMP protocol on the inbound of your security groups